henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 ### Others

 The Ubuntu image mentioned here is a server version, not a desktop version, as Ubuntu Desktop does not fully support ARM CPUs except for version 25.04.
 Since the Ubuntu server environment does not include a GUI, you may run iperf in background mode for server-side operations.

-## Grace Token
-A grace token is a single-use token that lets a student or group effectively extend their project deadline by one day.
-Grace tokens are used automatically when a student attemps to submit after the hard deadline.
-Once a late day token is used, that student/group will be able to continue submitting for 24 hours after the project hard deadline.

 ## Part 1: Mininet Tutorial